Improving Existing Transportation Options

 Mobility Services is focused on improving existing transportation options and coordinating a community-wide transportation service network comprised of the transportation providers to meet the needs of our citizens.
 Persons in need may include older adults, people with disabilities and low-income individuals without personal vehicles.
 View a video about Mobility Services.

-The service area includes any location in Chesterfield County (noted in bright green on the map).
-Rides are available to destinations outside the county for employment and medical purposes, including limited service to the cities of Colonial Heights, Hopewell, Petersburg and Richmond; the counties of Goochland, Hanover, Henrico, Powhatan and Prince George; and Fort Lee (noted in the additional outlined multicolored areas on the map).
+The service area includes any location in Chesterfield County.
+Rides are available to destinations outside the county for employment and medical purposes, including limited service to the cities of Colonial Heights, Hopewell, Petersburg and Richmond; the counties of Goochland, Hanover, Henrico, Powhatan and Prince George; and Fort Gregg-Adams (formerly Fort Lee).
 For questions regarding service area, please call Mobility Services at 804-706-2796.

 To quality for Mobility Services options, riders must: